yugabyte/yugabyte-db/docs/content/preview/quick-start-yugabytedb-managed/_index.md

     yugabyte=>
     ```

+1. When you connect to your cluster using Cloud Shell with the [YSQL API](../api/ysql/) (the default), the shell window incorporates a **Quick Start Guide**, with a series of pre-built queries for you to run.
+Follow the prompts to explore YugabyteDB in 5 minutes.
-The command line interface (CLI) being used is called ysqlsh. ysqlsh is the CLI for interacting with YugabyteDB using the PostgreSQL-compatible YSQL API.

-Cloud Shell also supports ycqlsh, a CLI for the YCQL API.
+> The command line interface (CLI) being used is called [ysqlsh](../admin/ysqlsh/). ysqlsh is the CLI for interacting with YugabyteDB using the PostgreSQL-compatible [YSQL API](../api/ysql/).
+Cloud Shell also supports [ycqlsh](../admin/ycqlsh/), a CLI for the [YCQL API](../api/ycql/).

-#### Learn more

-For more information on the ysqlsh and ycqlsh CLIs, refer to [ysqlsh](../admin/ysqlsh/) and [ycqlsh](../admin/ycqlsh/).

-For more information on the YSQL and YCQL APIs, refer to [YSQL API](../api/ysql/) and [YCQL API](../api/ycql/).
+>

-For information on other ways to connect to your cluster, refer to [Connect to clusters](../yugabyte-cloud/cloud-connect).
+> For information on other ways to connect to your cluster, refer to [Connect to clusters](../yugabyte-cloud/cloud-connect).

 ## Build a Java application